UofS-Pulse-Binfo/tripal_ws_brapi/docs/topics/configuration/configuration.rst

 B . host/ admin/tripal/extension/tripalwsbrapi/configure
 ***********************************************************************************

-Sections are laid out in page tabs and are labelled to indicate which are of this module it covers.
+Sections are laid out in page tabs and are labelled to indicate which part of this module it covers.
 Each tab as seen in Figure 1, moving from left to right is summarized in the table below.